alexandrepal/SeqEditor/README.md

 - Examples:
 Y = AND(A, NOT(Q1))
 ### Sequential logic (D flip-flop input)
-- Registered variables use <name> starting with a Q
+- Registered variables use &lt;name&gt; starting with a Q
 - Examples:
 Q0.D = NOT(Q0)
 Q1.D = XOR(Q0, A)